Note: This pathway will be updated as the HSE National Clinical Programme for Eating Disorders

 Step 1 – Contact the GP

-The GP is the place to start.
+Your GP is the place to start.
 The GP will screen you, assessing your clinical and medical needs.
 If the GP is not clinically concerned, they will offer reassurance and advice.
-If the GP is unsure as to whether you have an ED, they will consult with the local AMHS / Adult ED team and monitor things.
+If the GP is unsure as to whether you have an eating disorder (ED), they will consult with the local Adult Mental Health Services (AMHS) / Adult ED team and monitor things.
 They may examine you and take blood tests or an ECG.
-If the GP is clinically concerned, they will refer you to the local AMHS (Adult ED team if established) for a further assessment.
+If the GP is clinically concerned, they will refer you to the local AMHS or Adult ED team, if established) for a further assessment.
 If they are worried about your physical health, they may refer you to a hospital for medical care.

-Step 2 – A) Adult Mental Health Service (AMHS)* Assessment or B) Adult ED team Assessment**
+Step 2 – A) Adult Mental Health Services (AMHS)* Assessment or B) Adult ED team Assessment**

 Eating disorder assessment involves a multidisciplinary assessment at a clinic.
 This includes a clinical interview (where a clinician will talk with you to get an idea of what your day to day thoughts and feelings are, disordered eating behaviours, and will try to assess what and how severe the areas of concern are), physical examination, investigations and questionnaires.
 This assessment can take up to 2 hours.
 The aim is to make the correct diagnosis of your needs and to identify other conditions or complications that may be similar or related, such as depression or other medical conditions.
 The doctors on the team will review your blood results and liaise with your GP about your physical health.
 Your weight and height will be measured.

-A) If the AMHS / ED team assessment concludes that you do not have an eating disorder, the team may discharge you back into the care of your GP (If there is no other condition that needs treating there).
+A) If the AMHS / ED team assessment concludes that you do not have an eating disorder, the team may discharge you back into the care of your GP (If there is no other condition that needs treating in the clinic).

 – A person diagnosed with higher risk may be referred specifically for a more specialised treatment or day/ inpatient care.